carterdugan/LineCounter/README.md

   * Options
     * There are currently options to specify different verbose outputs and recursively moving down the directory tree.
-For a list of options, use 'linecounter --help'
+For a list of options, use `linecounter --help`

   * Path
     * Path may be either exact or relative.
 See `--help` for more details.
 Specified paths must use '/' separators regardless of operating system.